 Both solar PV panels and solar thermal have the potential to deliver significant savings, but a solar PV system is increasingly the better choice for a multitude of reasons.

-Solar thermal can only be used to provide hot water, but generating electricity through Solar PV can be used for many functions, including for hot water by installing a power diverter to send excess energy to the immersion.
+Solar heat collectors can only be used to heat water for use in your home, but generating electricity through Solar PV can be used for many functions, including water by installing a power diverter to send excess energy to the immersion.

 Solar PV Panels or Solar Thermal